ProtoSim/dotnet-utilities/README.md

 # dotnet-utilities
-A .NET Standard 2.0 class library that adds some extra utility to .NET
+A .NET 5.0 class library that adds some extra utility to .NET